Courses and Specialist Areas

 It can be useful to consider the maths and programming required for each course, and any background requirements listed on the webpages for a specialism's core courses.
 Contact the relevant lecturer if you have course-specific questions.

-Students are responsible for making sure that their course selection is compatible with the published course timetable, many of the School's level 11 courses are scheduled together, meaning you can't fully participate in two courses that occupy the same timetable slot.
+Students are responsible for making sure that their course selection does not contain timetable clashes.
+Informatics courses can be seen at a glance, on the course timetable.
+You can build a personal timetable of all your courses with T@ED or PATH.
+Many of the School's level 11 courses are scheduled together, meaning you can't fully participate in two courses that occupy the same timetable slot.
 We can do very little to avoid these clashes, but have made every effort to keep courses from the same specialist area apart.
 Please let us know if this turns out not to be the case, helping us avoid problematic clashes for future years.

 Finally, course survey results and introductory videos may help you make your choices.